metadevpro/terraform-aws-training/Readme.md

 chmod 600 <file>.pem
 ```

+## Examples

+1. Create a AWS EC2 virtual machine.
+2. Deploy a complete static website in S3.
+3. Create a AWS EC2 virtual machine + docker containers.
+4. Create a complete CI Server: Teamcity with EC2 and docker.

 ## Disclaimer

 Using samples in AWS accounts will incurr in small charges.
-Remeber always to destroy your resources after finalizing the training if not in use.
+Remember always to destroy your resources after finalizing the training if not in use.

 ## License